Halltorp

-Halltorp was one of the earliest manor on the island of Öland, Sweden, dating from the 11th century AD.
-In early documents it is known as Hauldtorp, and it is cited as one of the early Viking era settlements of Öland.
+Halltorp was one of the earliest manors on the island of Öland, Sweden, dating from the 11th century AD.
+In early documents it is known as Hauldtorp, and it is cited as one of the early Viking Age settlements of Öland.
 From early times it has functioned as a royal farm associated with the Swedish Crown and was considered one of the finest hunting preserves on the island.
 There is a relict oak forest on the present grounds which contains numerous trees that are centuries old.
 Halltorp is in an area rich in history and biodiversity, and most of the southern part of the island of Öland has been designated as a World Heritage Site.
 The site is adjacent to the perimeter highway, Route 136.

 Architecture

 Limestone was quarried from the local Stora Alvaret to produce the core of the present manor in the late 18th century, although it is known an earlier manor house stood here for centuries.
 The limestone blocks obtained from the local alvar are exceptionally flat with little fashioning just as they come from the quarry and are very easy to stack for use in building construction.